department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

         field1: 'Default string'
       },

-      // You can also set a page as an array page, which will turn this schema into
+      // You can also set a page to turn its schema into
       // a page for each item in an array.
 So if you have an array of children, and you want
       // to have a page for each one, you can do that here
-      // The schema/uiSchema for an array page should be built as usual for an array field
+      // The schema/uiSchema for this kind of page should be built as usual for an array field
-      pageType: 'array',
+      showPagePerItem: true,
       // The path to the array to use
       arrayPath: 'children',
       // A function you can use to filter out items in the array that you don't want